 Further information regarding the responsibilities and operation of the panel are detailed in the 2023 Terms of Reference.

-For more information about the LGMAP or the expression of interest process, please email LGV-LGMAP-Secretariat@ecodev.vic.gov.au.
+For more information about the LGMAP, please email LGV-LGMAP-Secretariat@ecodev.vic.gov.au.

 The 2022 LGMAP term ended on 20 October 2022.